 It's much harder to heat damp air, so get rid of moisture in your home, especially when you're cooking and washing.
 Drying your clothes outside is a good way to save money on power.
 Install extractor fans in your kitchen and bathroom and open windows to improve ventilation.

 Buy appliances based on their quality, features and energy rating - the more stars on the label, the more energy efficient the appliance is - and annual energy consumption (kWh per year).
 It also helps to read user feedback on features and quality.
 Modern fridges and freezers are much more energy efficient than models made 10 years ago.
 A modern family fridge/freezer with a 3½ star Energy Star rating label costs around $100 per year to run.
 A 10-year-old fridge, of the same size, could cost twice as much.
 Normally, it is recommended you use the cold water setting on washing machines to save energy.
 However, if your hot water cylinder is powered by solar, you've got the advantage of being able to use heated water for washing during the daytime without extra cost.
 So, look out for washing machines and dishwashers that can take a hot water input of up to 60 deg C. Inductive hobs in the kitchen may also be worth investigating.

 A specific question in mind or just want to know more about solar?

-solarcity is the nation’s leading solar energy services company.
+solarcity is the nation’s leading solar energy services company and a proud member of SEANZ.
 Over the past 35+ years it has put more solar systems on Kiwi homes and businesses than any other company.
-It was the first solar company in the world to achieve carboNZero certification and is still the only solar energy services business in NZ with that green credential. solarcity is one of the fastest growing green companies in New Zealand and is one of the Government’s Focus 500 companies that are targeted to contribute significant benefits to the New Zealand economy.
+It was the first solar company in the world to achieve Toitū carbonzeroCertTM certification and is still the only solar energy services business in NZ with that green credential. solarcity is one of the fastest-growing green companies in New Zealand and is one of the Government’s Focus 500 companies that are targeted to contribute significant benefits to the New Zealand economy.